Wolf (band)

-Wolf is a Swedish heavy metal band from Örebro.
-Formed in 1995, the band has since released eight studio albums and toured with Saxon, Evile, Tankard and more recently, Trivium.
+Wolf is a Swedish heavy metal band from Örebro, not identical to the band Wolf from the United Kingdom.
+Formed in 1995, the band has since released nine studio albums and toured with Saxon, Evile, Tankard and more recently, Trivium.

 History

-Formed in 1995, the band has since released eight studio albums and have toured with renowned heavy metal bands Saxon, Evile and more recently, Trivium.
+Formed in 1995, the band has since released nine studio albums and have toured with renowned heavy metal bands Saxon, Evile and more recently, Trivium.
 In support of their seventh studio album Devil Seed, released in August 2014, they toured the UK with Primitai in early February 2015.
 Wolf once again teamed up with Primitai in 2019 to tour the UK before the release of their eighth studio album Feeding The Machine (2020).

 On 22 December 2021 the band revealed the title and artwork for their ninth studio album, Shadowland, which was subsequently released on 1 April 2022.